schinckel/django-boardinghouse/docs/source/contrib.rst

 boardinghouse.contrib.template
 ------------------------------

-.. note:: This app has not been developed.

-Introduces the concept of "Template" schemata, which can be used to create a schema that contains initial data.
+Introduces the concept of "SchemaTemplate" objects, which can be used to create a schema that contains initial data.

 Actions: